gymbridger/Bridgers-Note-Taker/README.md

 This is a repository for the University Of Utah Coding Bootcamp.
 This contains module 11

-Link to the live application: http://localhost:3001/notes
+Link to the application: http://localhost:3001/notes

 ## Description